Entity-Based Evaluation of Political Bias in Automatic Summarization: Conclusion

 \section{Conclusion}

-In this work, we conduct the first large-scale empirical study on the political bias in summarization models.
-Through experiments with replacing the entities Donald Trump and Joe Biden in US news articles, we identify several areas of variation in summaries when the source article differs by a single entity's name.
-Consistent trends across various feature functions suggest robust differences in the models' representation of the two political figures.
-We present a framework for further analysis of political and other representation biases in summarization models.
+In this work, we conduct the first empirical study on political bias in summarization models.
+Through experiments that replace the names of Donald Trump and Joe Biden with other presidential entities in US news articles, we identify several areas of variation in summaries when the source article differs by a single person's name.
+We show that {\bf summarization models learn different representations for different entities and provide consistently different summaries depending on the entities involved}.
+Our framework can be used for further analysis of biases in summarization models.